guess-js/guess/README.md

 A page could begin speculatively prefetching resources when a user indicates they are interested in some content.
 This can take many forms, including when a user chooses to hover over a link or some portion of UI that would navigate them to a separate page.
 The browser could begin fetching content for the link as soon as there was a clear indication of interest.
 This is an approach taken by JavaScript libraries such as [InstantClick](http://instantclick.io/&sa=D&ust=1522637949837000).

-## Metrics for success

-* 1000 sites are using data-driven prefetching (via Guess.js modules/libraries) in production
-* Sites observe at least a 10-20% improvement in subsequent navigation page-load times.
-We will observe the impact on FCP and TTI
-* 10K installs of Guess.js or associated modules
-* 30K unique visits to primary demo applications (like Wikipedia Gatsby app or Doodles)

 ## References